davebrny/in-line-calculator/readme.md

 ## Options

+*(Any time you make any changes to the `settings.ini` file you will need to select "Reload This Script" from the tray icon to update the script with the new settings)*

+**Custom trigger key**

+The key that triggers the calculator can be changed to something else beside the equals key.
+To have any of the number keys be the trigger that starts the calculator, leave `trigger_key` empty.

+> Triggering with the number keys can sometimes calculate things that aren't equations.
+This can happen in situations where you're typing a date like "31-12-2017" and then happen to use one of the end keys right after.
+One way of avoiding this is by remembering to press the `escape` key to turn off the calculator before pressing an end key.
+If you forget to do that then `ctrl + z` can always be used to undo the calculation.

 **Enable/Disable**

 To disable both the number row and number pad keys and use the "select equation" feature only, set `enable_hotstrings` to `no`.

-**Custom trigger key**

-The key that triggers the hotstring can be changed to something else beside the equals key.
+There are also options to disable either the number row or the number pad keys which is useful if you're using the number keys to trigger the calculator and want to have one set of keys that wont trigger anything.

 **Calculator timeout**

-After you start typing an equation you have 60 seconds until the calculator turns off.
-To change this, set `timeout` in the **settings.ini** file to `T120` for 120 seconds, `T30` for 30 seconds or leave it blank to disable the timeout altogether.
+The default time the calculator will stay on after typing an equation is 60 seconds.
+This is so the calculator doesn't stay on when you use one of the trigger keys but don't intend to use the calculator.
+Change `timeout` to `T120` for 120 seconds, `T30` for 30 seconds or leave it blank to disable the timeout altogether.

-> Any time you make changes to the settings you will need to select "Reload This Script" from the tray icon.

 **Start with windows**